a2ankitrai/2KX7/Java/garbage_collection.md

 **Mark Phase**

 When an object is created, its mark bit is set to 0(false).
 In the Mark phase, we set the marked bit for all the reachable objects (or the objects which a user can refer to) to 1(true).
 This operation can be done by a graph traversal, a depth first search approach.
 Consider every object as a node and then all the nodes (objects) that are reachable from this node (object) are visited and it goes on till we have visited all the reachable nodes.

-*Algorithm -Mark phase:*
+*Algorithm - Mark phase:*

 ```
 Mark(root)
-    If markedBit(root) = false then
+    If markedBit(root) == false then
         markedBit(root) = true
         For each v referenced by root
              Mark(v)